Master of Science in Architecture, Health and Design

 This master of science program brings together educators from architectural and interior design, UX-UI interface designers, medical technology experts, human factors engineers, data and visualization consultants, industrial and product designers, lighting designers, programmers, physical computing and technology entrepreneurs, and a range of contributors from health sciences, including doctors, nurses, and other experts such as occupational therapists, mobility specialists, etc.

-We believe that only as a diverse and inclusive team we can address health from both a systemic and an embodied perspective, targeting aspects of the global environmental crisis or mental and physical disabilities through advanced material, technological, and design solutions.
+We believe that only as a diverse and inclusive team we can address health from both a systemic and an embodied perspective, targeting aspects of the global environmental crisis or mental and physical disabilities through advanced design, technological, and material solutions.

 Students in the program will:

-- Understand and leverage advantages of advanced digital technology from software and data to wearables technology in the health and design fields
+5. Understand and leverage from an embodied perspective the advantages of digital technology from software and data to wearables technology in the health and design fields

-The M.S. in Architecture, Health and Design program will contribute to the intellectual and professional strengths of New York Tech in its commitment to interdisciplinarity, social purpose, and a culture of technology as it relates to models of healthy living and the design of sustainable environments.
+The M.S. in Health and Design program will contribute to the intellectual and professional strengths of New York Tech in its commitment to transdisciplinarity, social purpose, and a culture of technology as it relates to models of healthy living and the design of regenerative environments.

 Graduating students are applying for leadership positions in areas such as: